-There are only a limited number of wholesale markets left in England, and the rest of the UK so generally this will only be an option if you are based in or near a large city - for example, London, Liverpool, Gateshead, Birmingham, Glasgow, Wolverhampton, Nottingham, Manchester or Leicester.
+There are only a few wholesale markets left in the UK, so generally this will only be an option if you are based in or near a large city*.

-The main advantage with wholesale markets is that they sell a very wide range of produce, so you should be able to get everything you need and be able to buy more unusual or exotic produce.
-Conversely, if you are interested in locally grown food, you may find that it is harder to buy or even identify local produce at wholesale markets.
+The main disadvantage is if you are interested in locally grown food as you may find it isharder to buy or even identify local produce at wholesale markets.

 Click on the links in this section to find out more: